riko1010/wchat/README.md

 thought process
 -  permanent shortlink to archive.org spn compared to page is to provide permanent links, some share cases would require permanent links compared to hosted copy.

-removed features
--  archive through mail to archive@ and spn@ , the expectation was return of archived links which i did not receive, the waybackpy module returns links on archive making it easy to save these links and archive only when contents change.
--  sitemap.txt removed, sitemap.csv replaces sitemap.txt and may replace archivedlinks.txt